nyu-oop-sp18/class13/README.md

 ## TypeScript

-TypeScript is an attempt to tame the JS jungle using static typing.
+TypeScript is an attempt to tame the JavaScript jungle using static typing.
-It is essentially a *strict superset* of JS: any valid JS code is valid TS code.
+It is essentially a *strict superset* of JavaScript: any valid JavaScript code is valid TypeScript code.
-TS adds syntax that allows the developer to annotate the code with the types of various expressions.
+TypeScript adds syntax that allows the developer to annotate the code with the types of various expressions.

-To make it easier for developers to port existing JS codebases, (a) TS allows you to specify the types of certain variables to be `any`, and (b) even if TS finds some static type errors, it still emits JS.
+To make it easier for developers to port existing JavaScript codebases, (a) TypeScript allows you to specify the types of certain variables to be `any`, and (b) even if TypeScript finds some static type errors, it still emits JavaScript.
-The first property will be more clear when we look at the type system of TS.
+The first property will be more clear when we look at the type system of TypeScript.

 ### TypeScript's (optional) types

-TS has the same basic types as JS: `number`, `boolean`, and `string`.
+TypeScript has the same basic types as JavaScript: `number`, `boolean`, and `string`.
-TS can automatically infer the types of certain expressions and warns you when you assign a variable a value of a different type.
+TypeScript can automatically infer the types of certain expressions and warns you when you assign a variable a value of a different type.

 ```typescript
 var x = 5;
 x = "str";  // Error: Type '"asdf"' is not assignable to type 'number'.
 ```

-You can also manually annotate a variable with a type, in which case TS will prevent you from using it in contexts where another type is expected.
+You can also manually annotate a variable with a type, in which case TypeScript will prevent you from using it in contexts where another type is expected.
 ```typescript
 var y: string;
 var z = y * 1.5;  // Error: The left-hand side of an arithmetic operation must be of type 'any', 'number' or an enum type.
 ```

 You can opt-out of type checking by marking an expression with the `any` type.
-This is useful for the intermediate states in migrating a JS program, or when using a 3rd party library that is not yet typed.
+This is useful for the intermediate states in migrating a JavaScript program, or when using a 3rd party library that is not yet typed.
 ```typescript
 var y: any;
 var z = y * 1.5;  // OK